Download the free SacGreenTeam mobile app.

 - Watch a video on how to build a compost tumbler, a three bay compost bin, or a bin from used pallets.

 - Attend a class with UC Master Gardeners of Sacramento County held at the Fair Oaks Horticulture Center.
-2020 Open Garden session from 9:00 a.m. to 12:00 p.m. on September 12 and October 14.
+2020 Open Garden session from 9:00 a.m. to 12:00 p.m. on October 14.
 Get a FREE compost bin by attending.
 Limited quantities are available to unincorporated Sacramento County residents who receive garbage service from Sacramento County Waste Management & Recycling.
 Happy composting!

 - Learn about GrassCycling.